 - Known as: Black Rhino, Black Rhinoceros, or Hook-lipped Rhinoceros.

 - Estimated numbers left in the wild: Around 3600.

-The black rhino can weigh up to 1.5 tonnes and grow up to 140 – 160 cm in height.
+The black rhinoceros can weigh up to 1.5 tonnes and grow up to 140 – 160 cm in height.
 They can live up to 30 – 35 years in the wild and about 45 years in captivity.

 What mainly sets them apart from the white rhinos is the pointed upper lip, which they use to browse through twigs and shoots.
 They are also smaller in size.

 See Related: Indian Rhino

-East and Central Africa in countries such as Angola, Cameroon, Kenya, Namibia, South Africa, Tanzania, and Zimbabwe.
+Central, southern, and eastern Africa in countries such as Angola, Cameroon, Kenya, Namibia, South Africa, Tanzania, and Zimbabwe.
 They can be found mainly in subtropical grasslands, deserts, and montane forests.

 See Related: Endangered Species in California